-SUMMARY: This document contains proposed regulations relating to the allocation of purchase price in deemed and actual asset acquisitions.
-The proposed regulations determine the amount realized and the amount of basis allocated to each asset transferred in a deemed or actual asset acquisition and affect transactions reported on either Form 8023 or Form 8594.
+SUMMARY: This document contains temporary regulations relating to the allocation of purchase price in deemed and actual asset acquisitions.
+The temporary regulations determine the amount realized and the amount of basis allocated to each asset transferred in a deemed or actual asset acquisition and affect transactions reported on either Form 8023 or Form 8594.
+The intended effect of the temporary regulations is to remove and replace many of the current temporary and final regulations sections under sections 338 and 1060 and renumber others.